joverhul/JTVAE_Azure/README.md

 This software is a branch from [CBIIT](https://github.com/CBIIT/JTVAE.git).
 Changes were made to the code to easily run on Microsoft Azure in an Azure Machine Learning environment.
-For specific instructions about how to use GGMD on Azure please go to [AML Instructions](https://github.com/joverhul/JTVAE_Azure/blob/main/AML_instructions.md)
+For specific instructions about how to use GGMD on Azure please go to [AML Instructions](https://github.com/joverhul/JTVAE_Azure/blob/main/AML_instructions.md) The use case this code has been adapted for can be downloaded [here](https://github.com/joverhul/JTVAE_Azure/blob/main/Use%20Case%20JTVAE%20on%20Azure.docx).

 ## Introduction
 This repository contains an improved version of the Junction Tree Variational Autoencoder (JTVAE) method.